clapautius/purple-rest/README.md

 * `.../v1/FORMAT/status/account-status` - status of the first account; it can be "Offline", "Unknown" or another status reported by libpurple.

+ **:fixme:** fix this 'account / accounts / account-status' mess
+* `.../v1/FORMAT/status/accounts` - status of all the accounts; it can be "Offline", "Unknown" or another status reported by libpurple.

 * `.../v1/FORMAT/cmd/clear_history` - clear history

 #### POST requests